Frequently Asked Questions

 What is Community Supported Agriculture (CSA)?

 Community Supported Agriculture (CSA), at its most basic, is an agreement between the grower and the consumer.
-CSA shareholders make a commitment to support the farm through their growing season by paying in advance for a portion of the farm’s produce.
-This creates a season-long relationship between the farm and its shareholders.
-Shareholders know exactly where their food comes from and receive a whole season's worth of fresh, organically grown produce.
+CSA members make a commitment to support the farm through their growing season by paying in advance for a portion of the farm’s produce.
+This creates a season-long relationship between the farm and its CSA community.
+CSA members know exactly where their food comes from and receive a whole season's worth of fresh, organically grown produce.

 What makes The Farm at Moose Hill unique?